 “Sometimes you have to accept the fact that certain things will never go back to how they used to be.”

-Three years ago, on June 3rd…as I mourned the passing of my Uncle Bruce, my father’s younger and only brother…the realization hit me that both had passed prior to sixty and within 30 days of each other, albeit not the same year but this still had an impact on me.
+Three years ago, on June 3rd…as I mourned the passing of my Uncle Bruce, my father’s younger and only brother…the realization hit me that both had passed prior to sixty and while not in the same year, this still had an impact on me.

-The realization also came to me that in a relatively short time frame much of my precious Dutton family had been cut down.
+The realization also came to me that in a relatively short time frame much of my precious Dutton family tree had been cut down.

 This resonated with me deeply, as it felt swift and was a blow to my spirit.
 My mind didn’t feel prepared to embrace this new normal.

 It was then, that I ran across this quote, “Sometimes you have to accept the fact that certain things will never go back to how they used to be.”

 Generally life presents changes as a slow evolution that you barely recognize and so it seems quite manageable.
 The subtleties of life are so minute, you barely recognize them at all until one day you have a moment of clarity and realize change has occurred.
-Only you are okay with it, because it slowly became incorporated into your world and you were able to digest it, little by little.
+Only you are okay with it, because it slowly became incorporated into your world and you were able to digest it, little by little, bite by bite.

 In one fell swoop your whole world and all you’ve ever known to be true is suddenly gone or at the very least drastically changed.

 In the far recesses of my heart, a little glimmer of hope shined through and said, “it may never be the same again…but maybe different can be as good and in time, while still different, that good can become your new great.”

-And so that is the thought I held tight to as I moved forward saying good bye to a glorious past where I was loved by two men, who as a small child.
+And so that is the thought I held tight to as I moved forward saying good bye to a glorious past where I was loved by two men, and who I equally loved as a small child.
 Those men who were these magical giants, and larger than life hero’s to me.